Thank you for thinking of the youth and families experiencing homelessness right now in Peterborough.

-Please note: we can only accept unopened toiletries and we are currently at capacity for pads, tampons, toothbrushes and toothpaste.
+Please note: we can only accept unopened toiletries.

-At our emergency shelter, we feed 20 people three meals/day.
-We also provide support to youth and families who are struggling in the community.
+At our emergency shelter, we feed 30 people three meals/day.
+We also provide support to youth and families who are struggling in the community through our Food Box Program.
 For this reason, please consider donating non-perishable food to us at 196 Brock St. Items that we tend to need include:

 - Peanut butter